 - The texts can be presented in Portuguese, Spanish, French and English.

-- The proposed articles are submitted to a scientific peer review process by blind peer review by at least two specialists (PhDs in Psychology) who are part of the Editorial Board of the journal, and most of whom are external to the journal.
-Autonomous University of Lisbon.
+- The proposed articles are submitted to a scientific peer review process by blind peer review by at least two specialists (holders of PhDs in Psychology) who are part of the Editorial Board of the journal, and mostly external to the journal.
+Autónoma University of Lisbon.

 - The submission and evaluation process of submitted manuscripts will follow the following steps:

-- Articles are received by the Editor of the magazine and sent to two reviewers.
-Articles will be sent without the authors' name to the reviewers.
+- Articles are received by the Editor and sent to two reviewers.
+Articles will be sent without the authors' name.
 The entire process of evaluating articles is done under the anonymity of the authors to ensure a “blind peer review”.
-In the evaluation process, reviewers will also be kept anonymous for authors;
+In the evaluation process, reviewers will also be anonymous with regard to authors;

-- The reviewers will evaluate the articles and express their opinion on the quality of the article, on the relevance of its publication in the journal and may indicate suggestions for improvement as specific as possible for the reformulation of the article.
-In the event that the reviewers' opinions are not in agreement, the Editor may decide on the publication, after his own analysis of the article, or may request another opinion from a third reviewer;
+- The reviewers will evaluate the articles and express their opinion on the quality of the article, on the relevance of its publication in the journal and may make improvement suggestions as specific as possible to assist the rewriting of the article.
+In the event that the reviewers' opinions do not agree, the Editor may decide to publish, after his own analysing of the article, or may request another opinion from a third reviewer;

 - The authors will be informed of the editorial decision, in an average period of three months, which may consist of: